isabella232/kano-code/guides/03-MODULES.md

     }
 }
 ```
 Secondly, you can specify an order for your toolbox.
 This is done by importing your APIs and then creating a new toolbox array listing the order that your modules should be displayed.
+This also allows you to filter out modules you do not want in your editor.
 ```js
 import * as APIs from '../path/to/app/lib/modules/api.js';